HenrikJoreteg/templatizer/README.md

 ## How do I use it?

+1. `npm install templatizer`
 1. Write all your templates as individual jade files in a folder in your project.
-2. Somewhere in your build process do this:
+1. Somewhere in your build process do this:

 ```js
 var templatizer = require('templatizer');